Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/domino-dynasty/rules/_index.md

 {{% rules-block heading="Directional Daddy" %}}

+{{% rules-double-view src="expansion_directional_daddy.webp" alt="Example of directed paths and how to use them." split="leftheavy" %}}

 This expansion adds paths with arrows (sometimes).

-> When following a path, if you hit a directional path that points AWAY from the icon, stop there.
+> When following a path, if you hit a directional path that points the OPPOSITE way, you must **stop**.

-In other words, you can only count paths connected to Capitals insofar as they consistently point _to_ the Capital.
-(And if they have no arrows, consider that they point both ways.)
+In other words, you can only count paths connected to Capitals insofar as they consistently point the same direction.

+If a path has no arrows, it is always fine---it is considered "both directions".

+{{% /rules-double-view %}}

 {{% /rules-block %}}

 {{% rules-block heading="Machine Mama" %}}

+{{% rules-double-view src="expansion_machine_mama.webp" alt="Example of what it means to be connected on the Shared Map." split="leftheavy" %}}

-This expansion is about connecting _players_ and using the individual maps to feed into a bigger engine (or "machine").
+This expansion is about connecting _players_ and using the Personal Maps to feed into a bigger engine (or "machine").

 It introduces a few new icons and missions (as usual), but also introduces a few big and crucial rule changes.

-* You can only share your strength freely with another player if you are **connected on the shared map**.
+You can only share your strength freely with another player if you are **connected on the Shared Map**.
 (That is, there must be a path between a Capital in _your Province_ and a Capital in _their Province_.)

+{{% /rules-double-view %}}

-* If unconnected, you can still share your strength with someone, but that is the **only player** with whom you may share it (this round).
+If unconnected, you can still share your strength with someone, but that is the **only player** with whom you may share it (this round).

-* You may choose to give your _power_ or your _role icon_ to another player this round.
+Every round, You may choose to give your _power_ or your _role icon_ to another player.
-  * Only players to whom you're connected (on the shared map) can borrow it.
+* Only players to whom you're connected (on the Shared Map) can borrow it.
 * This means _you_ can't use your own power or handle dominoes with your own icon anymore, but the player who borrowed it can.

 {{% /rules-block %}}